jeffcalaway/climate-ui/README.md

 # Donation
 ---
-Working on this theme is and will continue to be a passion project, but I'm just a dude -- a dude with a full-time job, a family to support and plenty of other adulting to adult.
-On the other hand, I'm a persistent developer.
-If you enjoy this theme, I'll do my best to honor that and continue to support Climate and your enthusiasm for as long and as best I can.
-But again...
-I'm just a dude -- a dude who likes coffee.
-If you love what you see and are so moved to show your support--and keep me awake and working--you're welcome to buy me a cup!
-I'd sure appreciate it!
+Thank you for taking interest in the Climate Atom Theme.
+The development of this theme was born of a passion project but also the short, stolen moments I've had between being a loving husband, preparing to be a father and growing as an enthusiastic, nerdy developer.
+For those who know me, I like to provide my passions with undivided attention, but since that ideology is near impossible to satisfy, my passion projects often get the hours between late and extremely late.
+If you're happy and enthusiastic about this theme, and you're looking for an avenue to show your support beyond a star, you're welcome to buy me a cup of coffee, if only to keep me up and working!
+Thank you, everyone!

 [![Donate](https://raw.githubusercontent.com/jmcalaway/climate-ui/master/donate.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8ZV7PP9C8YCZE)